libbyshoop/runestone/source/classactivities/WingDebugger.rst

 The debugger only works with saved files, so the first thing you must do is to save your code as a file with the `.py` extension.
 Also, your program must run itself automatically when you click the `Run` button.
-If you are writing a script, there is no problem, but if you are defining a function, then you *must* include a call to the function after the definition, in the file.
+If you are writing a program, there is no problem, but if you are defining a function, then you *must* include a call to the function after the definition, in the file.